OFS/ofs.github.io/docs/hw/ftile_devkit/user_guides/ug_qs_ofs_ftile/ug_qs_ofs_ftile.md

 # Getting Started Guide: Open FPGA Stack for Intel Agilex 7 FPGAs Targeting the Intel Agilex® 7 FPGA F-Series Development Kit (2x F-Tile)

-Last updated: **October 26, 2023**
+Last updated: **December 14, 2023**

 ## 1.0 About This Document

-The purpose of this document is to help users get started in evaluating the 2023.2 version of the PCIe Attach release targeting the F-tile Development Kit.
+The purpose of this document is to help users get started in evaluating the 2023.3 version of the PCIe Attach release targeting the F-tile Development Kit.
 After reviewing this document, a user shall be able to:

 * Set up a server environment according to the Best Known Configuration (BKC)
 * Load and verify firmware targeting the FIM and AFU regions of the AGFB027R24C2E2VR2 FPGA